Lila & Eve: Production

 In December 2013, Jennifer Lopez and Viola Davis joined together to star in the independent drama Lila & Eve.
-On January 23, 2014, Yolonda Ross joined the cast of the film, as a member of a "Mothers of Lost Children" support group, which helps women who have lost children to violence.
-On January 27, 2014, Lifetime Films (the motion picture division of the Lifetime TV channel) and A+E Studios has signed on to produce the film along with JuVee Productions and ChickFlick Productions.
-On February 6, 2014, Aml Ameen joined the cast of the film, as Lila's older son, Stephon.
+On 23 January 2014, Yolonda Ross joined the cast of the film, as a member of a "Mothers of Lost Children" support group, which helps women who have lost children to violence.
+On 27 January 2014, Lifetime Films (the motion picture division of the Lifetime TV channel) and A+E Studios signed on to produce the film along with JuVee Productions and ChickFlick Productions.
+On 6 February 2014, Aml Ameen joined the cast of the film, as Lila's older son, Stephon.

 Filming

 Filming began on January 21, 2014, in Atlanta, Georgia.

 Release

+Theatrical

 Lila & Eve premiered on January 30, 2015, at the Sundance Film Festival in Utah.
 On February 26, 2015, Samuel Goldwyn Films acquired the North American rights to the film.
-The film was released in the United States on July 17, 2015, in a limited release and through video on demand.
+The film was released in the United States on 17 July 2015, in a limited release and through video on demand.